DanielEllard/curveball/README.md

 Fork of the open source releases of the BBN Curveball project.

+## Caveats

+This implementation of the Curveball protocols (including the TLS and HTTP Rebound protocols) has several known shortcomings that make it easy to detect and block.
+These shortcomings are not intrinsic to the protocols, but reflect the fact that the implementation was intended to be tested against assumptions that were valid in 2010-2012, but are no longer valid.

+See the issues for a description of things that would need to be fixed in order to make Curveball usable at the current time.

+## History

 The initial commits of this repository contain the open source releases that were originally published on [curveball.nct.bbn.com](https://curveball.nct.bbn.com/).